 In learning design, people often learn project management on the job.
-Often the learning comes from failure.
-Wouldn’t it be nice to avoid the failure step?
-Robyn Defelice, PhD is an author, designer, and has been a professor.
-She has advice for instructional design project management.
+Frequently, the learning comes from failure.
+Wouldn’t it be nice to avoid the project failure step?
+So, I’m resurrecting this ancient interview with Robyn Defelice, PhD.
+She made many good points that are still relevant today.
+Robyn is an author, designer and consultant.
+She has sound advice for instructional design project management.

-Connie: What common issues contribute to projects being late and over-budget?
+Connie: What common issues contribute to instructional design project failure?

 Robyn: It is not uncommon to have the instructional design process take much of the blame for a project being late and over-budget.
 Research, however, indicates that it’s a lack of client onboarding and project management that contributes largely to these two issues.
 For example, factors that can increase cost and lengthen the timeline of any training development project include the time it takes to: